madronejs/madrone/README.md

 Madrone.use(MadroneState);

 const PersonFactory = ({ name } = {}) => Madrone.auto({
-  name,
-  // when using reactivity integration, getters become cached computeds
+  // When using reactivity integration, getters become cached computeds
   // that only get recomputed when a reactive data property changes.
-  // In this case, `name` is a reactive data property. get greeting() {
+  // In this case, `name` is a reactive data property. name, get greeting() {
     return `Hi, I'm ${this.name}`
   },